Trump's D.C. takeover has led to more arrests. NPR looks at cases of those swept up

 Lawyers who work in the courthouse say they are swamped.
 The courtroom where defendants are arraigned has on some days been working past 1 a.m., which attorneys say is almost unheard of.

-The remaining 80% of the cases were either misdemeanors, warrants, traffic offenses or prosecutors dropping the case.
+The remaining 80% of the cases were misdemeanors, warrants, traffic offenses or prosecutors dropping the case.

 Attorneys say prosecutors decide not to pursue a case — a move known as "no papering" — for a range of reasons, including weak evidence, a questionable search or finding that the alleged offense is too minor to merit the time and expense of pursuing it.